 Frequently Asked Questions

-What is the best CRM for small HVAC companies?
+What is the best CRM for small home service companies?

-For small HVAC companies (1-10 techs), Housecall Pro or Jobber offer the best balance of features and affordability at $50-$150/month.
+For small home service companies (1-10 techs) across any trade, Housecall Pro or Jobber offer the best balance of features and affordability at $49-$150/month.
 They cover scheduling, dispatching, invoicing, and basic marketing without the complexity of enterprise tools.
+Roofing contractors should also consider JobNimbus at this size.

-ServiceTitan is worth it for HVAC companies with 10+ technicians and $1M+ revenue.
+ServiceTitan is worth it for HVAC, plumbing, or electrical companies with 10+ technicians and $1M+ revenue.
 The advanced reporting, marketing automation, and call tracking features justify the higher cost at scale.
-Smaller companies often find it overly complex and expensive.
+Roofing-only businesses and smaller companies typically find it overly complex and expensive.

 Can I switch CRMs without losing my customer data?

 Yes.
-Most HVAC CRMs offer data import tools or migration support.
+Most home service CRMs offer data import tools or migration support.
 Export your customer list, job history, and equipment records as CSV files before switching.
-Budget 2-4 weeks for a clean transition.
+Budget 2-4 weeks for a clean transition and keep your old system in read-only mode for 30 days after going live.

 The Bottom Line

-The best CRM for your HVAC company is the one your team will actually use.
+The best CRM for your home service business is the one your team will actually use.
 A $400/month platform that sits half-configured is worse than a $65/month tool that your techs open every morning.
-Start with your company size and budget, prioritize the features that solve your biggest pain points, and don't be afraid to start simple and upgrade later.
+Start with your trade, then your company size and budget, prioritize the features that solve your biggest pain points, and don't be afraid to start simple and upgrade later.

 Every CRM on this list will be a significant improvement over spreadsheets and sticky notes.
 The key is choosing one that matches where your business is today while giving you room to grow.
 Take advantage of free trials, get your team involved in the decision, and plan your migration for the slow season.

-If you're not sure which CRM fits your HVAC business, get a free audit.
+If you're not sure which CRM fits your HVAC, roofing, plumbing, or electrical business, get a free audit.
 We'll review your current setup, recommend the right tools, and help you build a tech stack that actually drives revenue.